aziascreations/Web-SBC-Compendium/readme.md

 The code, utilities and (maybe: formatted data files) are licensed under:<br>
 [Unlicensed](LICENSE) (Public Domain)

+### Zod
+The [Zod](https://github.com/colinhacks/zod) library is used during the initial data parsing process in the application.

+It is licensed under the [MIT License](https://github.com/colinhacks/zod/blob/master/LICENSE).

+TODO: Include it in the page and build !

 ### External resources
 Resources such as images, raw specifications and ??? are ?.